This post may include affiliate links; for details, see our disclosure policy.

 Shrimp Stir Fry

 Here’s a go-to fast and easy dinner: shrimp stir fry!
 This one is packed with flavor with a glossy, savory stir fry sauce that coats the juicy shrimp and colorful veggies.
 Use your favorite vegetables to make a super-satisfying dinner that pleases everyone around the table.
-It’s quick to whip up: just add rice or noodles to make it a meal!

 Ingredients in this shrimp stir fry

-This shrimp stir fry recipe is extremely versatile and customizable based on your tastes.
+This shrimp stir fry recipe is versatile and customizable based on your tastes.
 All you need is shrimp and stir fry sauce: then use whatever veggies you love!
 Here’s what we included as essential ingredients: but you can customize based on your liking:

 • Shrimp: Fresh or frozen both work in this recipe.